How Physicians, PAs, & NPs Earn Additional Income in 2022

 Many clinicians have learned that finding a non-clinical side hustle* that pays enough to be financially viable is challenging.
 If you are a healthcare professional looking to supplement your income with part-time work, then this post is for you.

 Unless you are doing something out of the pure joy of it, it’s normal to have to find a way to get paid for it.
-For example, while we love having this website and writing articles like this, blogs on the internet are free for us in part because we buy stuff (including CME in our case) from their partners (ahem).
+Consider this very website, in fact.
+We love our business and writing articles like this, but it is free to read in part because some of you go on to buy stuff (like CME) from certain partners (ahem).
 Anyways, my point is stop feeling bad or awkward about wanting to get paid for your work.

 You probably already know that your clinical job is one of the highest paying out there.
 And if it’s not, you need a new job.
-A good non clinical side hustle provides a solid monetary return to make up for lost clinical (and personal) time.
+A good non clinical side hustle provides a solid monetary return to make up for either a reduction in clinical or personal time.

 The options we’ll cover here not only fit this criteria, but can also be catalysts for further personal and career growth.
 We’ll cover more emerging opportunities, like telemedicine and medical technology in future posts, because that is a whole other beast itself.

 This is the second post in our ongoing series about non-clinical side hustles suitable for almost any healthcare professional.
 In the first in the series, we explored lucrative and creative ways teaching and medical writing can be a stay-at-home, pants-optional side gig.